junyang224/ROBI_Toolkit/README.md

  * "**eval_baselines.py**": A script to load ground truth and the estimated object poses from provided baseline methods.
  * "**read_synthetic_imgs.py**": A script to load synthetic images (with 6D camera poses and the ground truth 6D object poses).

+# Synthetic Data
+To support network training, we have created a large-scale synthetic dataset that includes all parts from the ROBI dataset.
+The synthetic data can be downloaded [here](https://www.trailab.utias.utoronto.ca/robi).
+Please run "**read_synthetic_imgs.py**" to load the the synthetics RGB-D images and 6D ground truth poses.

 # Ground Truth Depth Map
 Please note that, we capture the ground truth depth map with only Ensenso camera (no Realsense data).
  * For Scene 4, 5, 8, 9, each viewpoint image has the corresponding GT depth map (in "GT_Depth" folder).